 What is infant or baby formula?

 Most baby formula is made from cow’s milk that has been modified so that it suits your baby’s nutritional needs.
-But it’s not the same as cow’s milk.
+It’s not the same as cow’s milk.

 Why babies need formula rather than cow’s milk

-All baby formula has added vitamins, minerals and fats that babies need, which they can’t get from straight cow’s milk.
-Also, babies can’t digest cow’s milk as completely or easily as breastmilk or formula.
-The protein level in cow’s milk is too high for babies, so some is taken out for infant formula.
+Also, babies can’t digest and absorb cow’s milk as completely or easily as breastmilk or formula.
+That’s because the protein level in cow’s milk is too high for babies.

-For these reasons, you shouldn’t give cow’s milk to your baby as the main milk drink until your baby is over 12 months old.
+For these reasons, you shouldn’t give cow’s milk to your baby as their main milk drink until your baby is over 12 months old.

 Babies under 12 months of age should not have: